GoogleCloudPlatform/esp-v2/DEVELOPER.md

 # Developer Documentation

 ESPv2 is based on Envoy Proxy and Config Manager.
-Envoy written in C++ is built using bazel with clang(gcc also works but is unrecommended), and Config Manager written in go is built using go build.
+Envoy written in C++ is built using bazel with clang and Config Manager written in go is built using go build.

 See the [architecture overview](doc/architecture.md) before getting started.